fancompute/angler/README.md

 ## Examples / Quickstart

-There are several jupyter notebook examples in the `Notebooks/` directory:
+There are several jupyter notebook examples in the `Notebooks/` directory.

+For a good introduction, try:

+	Notebooks/Splitter.ipynb

+For more specific applications:

 #### Electromagnetic simulations

-For modeling linear devices with our FDFD solver, see
+For modeling linear devices with our FDFD solver (no optimization), see

 	Notebooks/Simple.ipynb

-For modeling nonlinear devices wuth FDFD, see
+For modeling nonlinear devices wuth FDFD (no optimization), see

 	Notebooks/Nonlinear_system.ipynb

 #### Inverse design & optimization

-For an example of optimizing a linear device, see
+For examples optimizing a linear device, see

+	Notebooks/Splitter.ipynb
 	Notebooks/accelerator.ipynb

-For several examples of optimizing nonlinear devices, the notebooks
+For examples of optimizing nonlinear devices, see

 	Notebooks/2_port.ipynb
 	Notebooks/3_port.ipynb
 	Notebooks/T_port.ipynb

-were used for the devices in the paper.

 ## Package Structure